Properties

 Defining location of properties files

-The properties component needs to know a location(s) where to resolve the properties.
-You can define one to many locations.
-Multiple locations can be separated by comma such as:
+The properties component needs to know the location(s) where to resolve the properties.
+You can define one-to-many locations.
+You can separate multiple locations by comma, such as:

 pc.setLocations(